MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-apt.md

 gpg: keyserver receive failed: No dirmngr
 ```

-If that occurs, the following workaround should allow you to add the appropriate key to continue installation
+If that occurs, the following workaround should allow you to add the appropriate key to continue installation:

 ```bash
 curl -sL "http://packages.microsoft.com/keys/microsoft.asc" | sudo apt-key --keyring /etc/apt/trusted.gpg.d/Microsoft.gpg add